Code of Conduct

 2. Commits, while on school property or at a school function, an act of violence upon another student or any other person lawfully on school property or at a school function, or attempts to do so.

-4. Displays, while on school property or at a school function, a weapon, in a threatening manner.
+4. Displays, while on school property or at a school function, what appears to be a weapon.

 5. Threatens, while on school property or at a school function, to use a weapon, even if the weapon is not in the student’s possession.